 Here are a few ideas for getting you out of the house and into your local ecosystem, whether you’ve got a green thumb or just good intentions.

-How To Go Green In Your Neighborhood
+How To Go Green In Your Neighborhood With 4 Easy Actions

 Not only does this support the local community’s economy, but also when done on a large enough scale, it sends a pretty big message to the big-name producers (at your grocer’s) who aren’t practicing organic growing.

-Those intentions might make a bigger difference if the garden belonged to the neighborhood and everyone did their part.
+Those intentions might make a bigger difference if the garden belonged to the neighborhood, and everyone did their part.

 You throw block parties every weekend.
 Party with a purpose next time by sharing information on local green efforts, or ways your community can play a more active role in the neighborhood’s eco vitality.

 Whether you live on the beach, near the park or along a main road, you know one stray paper cup is just the beginning of a trash pile-up.

 If you like How To Go Green In Your Neighborhood, then you may also like: